Can we have children as opera singers?

 - Your child/children might complain about the Au-pair: try to establish a relationship of trust with all the parties involved – not always easy!

-- Last, not least: your relationship should be very stable, before inviting a young woman/young man to live in the house with you…
+- Last but not least: the relationship with your partner should be very stable before inviting a young woman/young man to live in the house with you…

 You will find links at the end of this article

 Somebody flexible who can come when needed

 After several au-pair experiences (some very good, others not so good), I found the ideal solution for us: a young woman with a little son was looking for a job.
 She lived in my house when I was gone and had free time when I was at home – difficult to find, but something like this might also be a solution.